The Bullboxer Staff is just one of those many designer hybrid dogs that have emerged in recent decades.

 What is the Life Expectancy of the Bullboxer Staff?

-The life of the Bullboxer Staff will clearly depend on a number of factors that will contribute to the overall health of this particular breed.
+The life of the Bullboxer Staff will depend on several factors that will contribute to the overall health of this particular breed.

-However, if you are able to provide them with the kind of care and attention that they deserve, then the life expectancy of this breed can be anywhere from 10 to 14 years.
+However, if you can provide them with the kind of care and attention that they deserve, then the life expectancy of this breed can be anywhere from 10 to 14 years.

 Intelligence, Temperament and Personality Traits of the Bullboxer Staff